 An example utility routine named itpropertyreport.pro uses the methods discussed in the previous sections to retrieve property information.

-It is included in the examples/doc/itools directory of the IDL distribution.
+The routine itpropertyreport.pro is included in the examples/doc/itools directory of the IDL distribution.

 Call itpropertyreport.pro by specifying an iTool object reference and the full object identifier (as returned by the FindIdentifiers method) of the component whose properties you would like to inspect.
 For example, calling itpropertyreport with the iTool object reference and operation identifier used above: